Volvo S90 Insurance Rates

 | Wyoming | $1,250 | -$152 | -10.8% |

-Choosing high deductibles could save up to $530 annually, while increasing your policy's liability limits will increase premiums.
-Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $414 extra every year.
+Choosing higher comprehensive and collision insurance deductibles can save as much as $530 every year, while buying higher liability limits will cost you more.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you may be forking out $1,700 to $2,300 in extra premium every year, depending on your age.
-High-risk driver insurance can cost from 43% to 135% more than average.
+If you have some driving violations or tend to cause accidents, you may be forking out at a minimum $1,700 to $2,300 extra each year, depending on your age.
+A high-risk auto insurance policy ranges as much as 43% to 135% more than the average policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |